National Congress of the Chinese Communist Party: Preparation

-In recent elections, the members of the SCPNC have included all members of the Politburo and the Secretariat.
+In recent elections, the members of the Standing Committee have included all members of the Politburo and the Secretariat.
 The size of the committee is not fixed and, in contingency situations, can also include other actors from the party and the state.
 Since 2002, all living and non-expelled former PSC members have also been members of the committee.
 This means that the Standing Committee of the National Congress Presidium essentially encompasses the de facto selectorate for the new Politburo and Standing Committee.
 According to Ling Li, who teaches Chinese studies in the University of Vienna, this system allows for peaceful transitions of power by allowing former and current party leaders to influence outcomes.

+The meeting

+The National Congress gathers every five years in the Great Hall of the People in Beijing.
+At the opening of the meeting, the General Secretary delivers the political report of the incumbent Central Committee.
+According to the Center for Strategic Translation, the political report "recapitulates the victories and setbacks the Party experienced over the previous five years, announces changes in the Party’s ideological line, and establishes the goals intended to guide all party and state activity in the years to come".
+The political report is the most authoritative document in China's political system, and its drafting often lasts a year.
+It is drafted by a drafting group, which is often led by the person on track to be the next General Secretary.
+During the drafting process, hundreds of cadres provide feedback on the sections of the political report relevant to their responsibilities.